-- Birth control consult and renewals
+Birth control starts, problems and renewals

 In order to make an appointment, you must call 1.800.230.PLAN (7526) or 518.434.5678.
 Appointments book out about a day or so depending on need.
 Once you have an appointment, UHPP will send you a link to your email address and or by text.
 You can access this link either through your smart phone or a computer.
 No app is needed.

 About 15 minutes prior to your scheduled time, open the link to your appointment.
-To do so you must use one of the following browsers: Google Chrome or Firefox.
+To do so you must use one of the following browsers: Google Chrome, Firefox or Safari.
 Once you are connected to link, be sure to allow microphone and video access.
-Once you are in, you will be placed in a “virtual waiting room” and will get “checked in” by a staff person.
+Once you are in, you will be placed in a “vitual waiting room” and will get “checked in” by a staff person.
 They will do your intake, take your insurance to pay for your visit and get you ready for the visit.
 Note, during COVI-19 there are no copays needed.
 If you do not have insurance, UHPP will work with you on our sliding fee scale.

 Please note: if you miss your appointment, you will need to call for a new appointment.
 This link will expire after 15 minutes.
 UHPP will email, text and call you before your slot is removed.
 If the call drops, we will call you back.